Tyler Breeze: Breezango (2016–2021)

 On the April 28 episode of SmackDown, Breeze formed an alliance with R-Truth.
 On the May 2 episode of Raw, Breeze defeated Goldust after interference by Truth.
 On the May 12 episode of SmackDown, a tag team match pitting Breeze and Truth against Goldust and Fandango ended with a quirky result when Breeze and Fandango turned on their partners, who had refused to fight each other.
 Breeze aligned with Fandango, adopting the name "Breezango".
 The new team defeated The Golden Truth (Goldust and R-Truth) a week later on Raw but lost a rematch at the Money in the Bank, ending the feud.
 After being drafted to SmackDown brand as a result of the WWE draft, Breezango defeated The Usos on July 24 at Battleground.
-Breezango then entered a tournament do determine the inaugural SmackDown Tag Team Champions; they were eliminated in the first round by American Alpha.
+Breezango then entered a tournament to determine the inaugural SmackDown Tag Team Champions; they were eliminated in the first round by American Alpha.
 On the November 8 episode of SmackDown Live, Breezango defeated The Vaudevillains to qualify for Team SmackDown for the 10-on-10 Survivor Series Tag Team Elimination match at Survivor Series; they were the first team eliminated from the match, which was ultimately won by Team Raw.
 During this time, Breezango began to refer themselves as "Fashion Police".
 At WrestleMania 33, Breeze took part in the André the Giant Memorial Battle Royal, which he failed to win.

-On the April 25, 2017, episode of SmackDown Live, Breezango defeated The Ascension in a Beat the Clock challenge match, becoming number one contenders for the SmackDown Tag Team Championship.
-During this time, Breezango transitioned into fan favorites in the process, marking Breeze's first time as a face on the main roster.
+On the April 25, 2017, episode of SmackDown Live, Breezango defeated The Ascension in a Beat the Clock challenge match, becoming number one contenders for the SmackDown Tag Team Championship..
 At Backlash, Breezango unsuccessfully challenged The Usos for the SmackDown Tag Team Championship.
 Breezango lost to Kevin Owens and Sami Zayn at Survivor Series and to The Bludgeon Brothers at Clash of Champions.
 On March 11, 2018, at Fastlane, Breezango teamed with Tye Dillinger to defeat Mojo Rawley, Chad Gable and Shelton Benjamin in a six-man tag team match.
 At WrestleMania 34, Breeze competed in the André the Giant Battle Royal, but was unsuccessful.
 On April 16, Breezango were moved to Raw brand as part of Superstar Shake-up.
 On that night, they defeated Cesaro and Sheamus.
 On July 6, it was reported that Fandango had suffered a left labrum tear in his shoulder that would put him out of action for six months, which was why Breeze had been inactive.